Frontline Nurses Are Burning Out. This Digital Health Start-Up Is Trying to Change That

 With California facing a growing shortage of mental health professionals, a new online certificate program will prepare 300 psychiatric mental health nurse practitioners by 2026.
-Three schools of nursing within the University of California system (UCSF, UCLA, and UC Davis) launched the program in January 2021.
+The schools of nursing at UCSF, UC Davis, UCLA, and UC Irvine are coordinating the program which launched in 2021.

 Transition to Practice for California’s Nurse Practitioners: Lessons from Other States

 Susanne J. Phillips